LOCATIONS AND FACILITIES

 Jim and Sally Nation Hall.
 This replica of Thomas Jefferson’s Monticello was completed in September 2015 and houses the Cook School of Leadership, the Chancellor’s office suite, faculty and administrative offices, Institute for Global Engagement and classroom space.
 The Office of the President is also housed in Nation Hall.

 Dr. William B. Dean Learning Center.
-Modeled after Harvard Hall III, this building, completed in 2015, houses the Dr. William B. Dean Service-Learning Center, classroom space, the Office of Professional Studies, Student Life, Career Services, Veteran Services Center (V.A.
-Certifying Official), Online Education, and The Sellar.
+Modeled after Harvard Hall III, this building, completed in 2015, houses the Dr. William B. Dean Center for Service-Learning, William B. Dean M.D.
+Institute for Criminal Justice Leadership, classroom space, the Office of Professional Studies, Student Life, Career Services, Military and & Veteran Services (VA School Certifying Officials, SCOs), and The Sellar.